-So, here’s what I learned from being the builder’s wife:
+So, here’s what I have learned from being the builder’s wife:

-Daily maintenance and cleaning of granite only requires a quick wipe down with a gentle dish soap and water.
+Daily cleaning of granite only requires a quick wipe down with a gentle dish soap and water.
 You can use the soft scrubbing side of a sponge to pick up more stubborn messes, if necessary.
 I was using a cleaning solution specific to granite in my every day cleaning, but found out it is not necessary.
 Nothing beats something as natural as soap and water for cleaning.
-I really like using Seventh Generation dishsoap (affiliate link) and recommend it for this purpose.
+I really like using Seventh Generation dish soap and recommend it for this purpose.

 Here is a quick tutorial for resealing your granite with products recommended by the professionals: